 - Heat your vegetables and seasonings over medium heat, stirring your sugar snap peas frequently for about 5 minutes, so they become nice and cooked through.

 - Season your vegetables with salt and pepper to taste.

-- Remove sugar snap peas from heat and stir in (optional) mint leaves for something a little extra.
+- Remove the sugar snap peas from the heat, and stir in (optional) mint leaves for something extra.

 Sugar Snap Recipe Variations

 - Lemon and Pepper

 - Substitute carrots for asparagus, mushrooms, or white onions